Team302/Team302Doco/docs/vision.rst

 OpenCV
 --------
-.. note:: This needs a co-processor (or technically can run on the RoboRio but don't).
+.. note::   This needs a co-processor (or technically can run on the RoboRio but don't) blah OpenCV is a library used for all sorts of various

 GRIP
 -------